 It reads like a fairytale in Euell Gibbon’s book, Stalking the Wild Asparagus (1962), which is not only the title of his historic wild edible manifesto but also a chapter.
-I was a young woman when I first read his account—how, as a boy en route to fishing, the young Euell stumbles upon wild asparagus growing in clumps alongside an irrigation ditch, then spends a blissful week collecting it and bringing it home for his family, a true provider.
-Before another spring, however, his parents move them to a “high, dry plateau farther west” and “I was a middle-aged man before I saw wild asparagus again,” he writes.
+I was a young woman when I first read his account—how, as a boy en route to fishing, the young Euell stumbled upon wild asparagus growing in clumps alongside an irrigation ditch, then spent a blissful week collecting it and bringing it home for his family, a true provider.
+Before another spring, however, his parents moved them to a “high, dry plateau farther west” and “I was a middle-aged man before I saw wild asparagus again.”

 Oh, the tragedy of it!
 And, if Euell Gibbons couldn’t find wild asparagus for decades, how was I to do it?
 Of course what I didn’t realize was how ubiquitous wild asparagus truly is—as long as you’re looking for it in the right place, that is.

-Wild asparagus does not generally grow deep in a virgin forest, along a creek running through said forest, or high up in the mountains.
-It is a lover of fields and agricultural places, fence posts and hedgerows, neighbor to the selfsame Asparagus ancestors once tended by human hand—after all, wild asparagus, Gibbons says, “is exactly the same species as the cultivated varieties.”
+Wild asparagus does not grow deep in a virgin forest, along a creek running through said forest, or high up in the mountains.
+It is a lover of fields and agricultural places, fence posts and hedgerows, neighbor to the selfsame Asparagus ancestors once tended by human hand—after all, wild asparagus, Gibbons says for the U.S., “is exactly the same species as the cultivated varieties.”

 I saw some once, a few years ago, when a friend pointed out the car window towards the tall, fern-like foliage of over-mature asparagus spears growing on a field-adjacent roadside in Ithaca, New York—but then, zoom!
 It was gone.

 Then she made wild asparagus the honorary ingredient of the May Recipe Share on her Hunger and Thirst blog.
-“Ok, kids.
-Feeling inspired?
-Get out there and stalk the wild asparagus. …You may submit either new or archived posts, but your recipe must include foraged asparagus.”
+“You may submit either new or archived posts, but your recipe must include foraged asparagus,” she wrote.
 So now I had to find my own wild asparagus before a month’s time was up, and then cook something great with it to boot.

 Was it to be that easy, then?
 I wondered.
 All this time, no asparagus, and then Wendy has it growing out her back door… Madness, I tell you!
 But I also wondered whether or not someone else’s found asparagus counts.
 Because I still had yet to find my own.